3 Types of Hydro-Jetter Users: Which One Are You?

 - How do I stay within budget but still get real capability?

-At this stage, simplicity wins, you need a proven setup that works, clear guidance on what the machine can handle, and a package that gets you on jobs right away without overthinking every detail.
+At this stage, simplicity wins, you need a proven jetter that works, clear guidance on what the machine can handle, and a setup that gets you on jobs right away without overthinking every detail.

 Recommended Direction

-If you just want to get your feet wet in jetting, start with a simple, easy-to-run electric unit for indoor work.
-It’s a low barrier to entry and a solid way to learn how water becomes your tool.
+If you just want to get your feet wet in jetting, start with a simple, easy-to-use electric jetter for indoor small-drain jetting work.
+It’s a low barrier to entry and a solid way to add jetting-job revenue while also learning how high-pressure water-jets can be a unique and effective cleaning tool.

 If you want to step into sewer work, you’ll need to move into gas-powered jetters in the 3000–4000 PSI range.
 That’s where you start gaining real cutting ability.